Quantum coherence enables hybrid multitask and multisource regimes in autonomous thermal machines: Summary and Conclusions

 \acknowledgements We thank Luis A. Correa and Philipp Strasberg for interesting discussions.
 KH and GDC acknowledge the support by the UK EPSRC EP/S02994X/1 and the Royal Society IEC\textbackslash R2\textbackslash 222003.
-GM acknowledges funding from Spanish MICINN through the 'Ram\'on y Cajal' program (RYC2021-031121-I) and 'María de Maeztu' project CEX2021-001164-M funded by the MCIN/AEI/10.13039/501100011033.
+G.M. acknowledges funding from the ’Ram\'on y Cajal’ program (RYC2021-031121-I) the CoQuSy project (PID2022-140506NB-C21) and support from the ’María de Maeztu’ project CEX2021-001164-M, funded by MICIU/AEI/10.13039/501100011033 and European Union NextGenerationEU/PRTR.